tribell4310/vesicle-quantification/README.md

  - matplotlib
  - scikit-image

+In addition to the python environment, you will also need a system with [proc2d](https://blake.bcm.edu/emanwiki/EMAN1/Programs/Proc2D) installed.

 ## Preprocess micrographs and select particles in cryosparc

  - Load your images (movies of still images) into cryosparc.